halfflat/arblang/doc/specification/language-proposal.md

 2. _f⁺_(⊥) = ⊥
 3. For _a_ equal to ∞, -∞, or in the complement of the domain of _f_, if lim *x*→*a* *f*(*x*) = _L_ for _L_ in ℝ or where _L_ is ∞ or -∞, then _f⁺_(_a_) = _L_ in _R_.
 Otherwise, _f⁺_(_a_) = ⊥.

 Functions of more than one variable are extended similarly.
-Arithmetic operations are extended as usual to ℝ ∪ {-∞, ∞}, with the value of indeterminite forms taking the value ⊥.
+Arithmetic operations are extended as usual to ℝ ∪ {-∞, ∞}, with the value of indeterminate forms taking the value ⊥.
 The value of any expression involving ⊥ is ⊥.

 When interpreted or compiled into an Arbor mechanism, _R_ and operations upon it will necessarily be approximated in some manner; IEEE 754 semantics are a reasonable expectation, with NaN representing ⊥, but the interpreter or transpiler is permitted to perform algebraic simplifications including: